 In these cases, create an offsite storage space to receive documents.
 It can be quarantined and have intensive checks performed on files before they can be accessed through the network.
 Create a policy where documents from external sources are held remotely and only viewed through a browser from within the network.
 This will improve network security, reduce the need for file server storage space, and lower bandwidth demands.

 If your business requires essential services to be constantly available, you likely have a lot of spare capacity in your system and already use load balancers.
-A load balancer can be used as an extra resource when another overloads.
+A load balancer can be used as an extra resource when another server overloads.

 A typical example of this is with web servers.
 If server A’s queue is full, then divert new traffic to server B. However, that spare server doesn’t have to be there just for overflows.
 You could keep all of your servers active and distribute demand sequentially.
 Such a policy avoids all traffic being focused on one link and then suddenly switching to another link.
 With sequential distribution, all channels get a lowered and equal load.
 You reduce the bandwidth allocated to each link.
 When you don’t need to allocate peak load capacity to each server connection, you save money on your bandwidth provision or redistribute saved bandwidth to other areas of the company network.